 With this new AH-64E 301 Squadron ‘Redskins’ have set a step into the future.

-This article was amongst others published in the Dutch magazine Piloot en Vliegtuig and the Swiss magazine Cockpit.
+This article was amongst others published in the Dutch magazine Piloot en Vliegtuig, the Swiss online magazine Cockpit and the Canadian magazine Aviation News Journal.